≡ Menu

 • Treatment records: Documentation of medications prescribed and compliance with therapy

-• Prescription history: Can demonstrate compliance with antibiotic therapy and appropriate PPI use
+• Prescription history: Demonstrates compliance with antibiotic therapy and PPI use

-Life insurance applications typically ask about gastrointestinal disorders, stomach conditions, or ulcers specifically.
+Life insurance applications typically ask about gastrointestinal disorders or ulcers specifically.
 You must disclose your ulcer history honestly and completely.
-Provide the diagnosis date, treatment received, whether you had complications, current status (healed vs ongoing), and any hospitalizations or procedures.
+Provide the diagnosis date, treatment received, whether you had complications, current status, and any hospitalizations or procedures.

 Special Considerations and Risk Factors